 At this French château in the quiet and elegant 16th arrondissement, you can relax in the Greco-Roman-style thermal baths of the Guerlain Spa and dine at the Michelin-starred Bellefeuille, where chef Julien Dumas crafts seasonal dishes using the freshest ingredients, including vegetables from the hotel’s organic garden.

 Paris is a city that has something for everyone.
 Whether you’re looking for amazing art and history at the Louvre or want to see the Eiffel Tower light up the sky, there’s no shortage of things to do in this City of Lights.
-Of course, no trip to Paris would be complete without tasting croissants, macarons, and the other French foods we’ve mentioned in this post.

 Which popular French food would you like to try in Paris?

-We’d love to hear your thoughts on French food!
+We’d love to hear your thoughts on French food.
 Please share with us your favorite French dish or which one you’d like to try in Paris by leaving us a comment below!

 Read More Culinary Travel Articles